 Okay, the dirtiness here is caused by a common mix-up between the two words listed above.
 Culo is a raunchy word that impressionable Spanish learners often pick up by listening to too much reggaeton.

-Nalga is a more benign word which means something akin to “butt,” “butt cheeks” when plural and “lil’ butt cheeks” when phrased more diminutively as nalguitas—but despite being more anatomical it’s still moderately crude.
+Nalga is a more benign word that means something akin to “butt,” “butt cheeks” when plural and “lil’ butt cheeks” when phrased more diminutively as nalguitas.
+But despite being more anatomical, it’s still moderately crude.

-Stick with trasero, which comes out sounding more like the English “behind,” and you’ll be polite in anyone’s company.
+Stick with trasero, which sounds more like the English “behind,” and you’ll be polite in anyone’s company.